-https://doe.sd.g
+https://doe.sd.gov/contentstandards/

-South Dakota educators and content specialists participated in the review, revision, development, and feedback processes; in fact, one of WIOA Title II's current AEFLA-funded teachers, as well as one of DLR's One-Stop managers, previously participated in these standards-development processes.
-Furthermore, the South Dakota Department of Education and the South Dakota Board of Regents have voting representatives on the State's Workforce Development Council (i.e., single-area Workforce Investment Board).
+As a related aside, the South Dakota Department of Education and the South Dakota Board of Regents both have voting representatives on the State's Workforce Development Council (i.e., single-area Workforce Investment Board).

-The South Dakota Department of Education also determines the State's recognized High School Equivalencies; these secondary credentials have too aligned to meet the expectations of the College and Career Readiness Standards.
+The South Dakota Department of Education also determines the State's recognized High School Equivalencies; these secondary credentials have aligned to meet the expectations of the College and Career Readiness Standards.
 Over the past number of years, the WIOA Title II program has worked diligently to recalibrate its instruction and activities to align with the College and Career Readiness Standards for Adult Education.

 Per the WIOA mandate in Section 102, the State's Title II Program formally adopted a validated set of standards for its delivery of AEFLA instruction, activities, and services.
 As noted within South Dakota's Unified State Plan, the implementation became effective July 01, 2016.